Biden picks Calif. AG Becerra to lead HHS, pandemic response | WTOP

 But overseeing the coronavirus response will be the most complicated task he has ever contemplated.
 By next year, the U.S. will be engaged in a mass vaccination campaign, the groundwork for which has been laid under the Trump administration.
 Although the vaccines appear very promising, and no effort has been spared to plan for their distribution, it’s impossible to tell yet how well things will go when it’s time to get shots in the arms of millions of Americans.

 Becerra won’t be going it alone.
-Biden is expected to stress a coordinated response to the virus when he publicly introduces his team this week.
+Biden, who is expected to announce key health care picks as early as Tuesday, is taking a team approach to his administration’s virus response.

-Businessman Jeff Zients was named as Biden’s White House coronavirus coordinator.
+Businessman Jeff Zients is expected to be named as Biden’s White House coronavirus coordinator.
 An economic adviser to former President Barack Obama, Zients also led the rescue of the HealthCare.gov website after its disastrous launch in 2013.
-Former Surgeon General Vivek Murthy, a co-chair of Biden’s coronavirus task force, is returning to his post as the nation’s doctor, with broader responsibilities.
+And former Surgeon General Vivek Murthy, a co-chair of Biden’s coronavirus task force, is expected to return in a new role akin to the top medical adviser.

-Biden announced Fauci will be the president’s chief medical adviser, while continuing as director of the National Institute of Allergy and Infectious Diseases.

-Adding to the group are national security expert Natalie Quillian as co-director of the coronavirus response and Yale public health specialist Dr. Marcella Nunez-Smith, who will head a new working group to reduce health disparities in COVID-19, a disease that has taken a deeper toll among minorities.

-The core components of HHS are the boots on the ground of the government’s coronavirus response.
+But the core components of HHS are the boots on the ground of the government’s coronavirus response.
 The Food and Drug Administration oversees vaccines and treatments, while much of the underlying scientific and medical research comes from NIH.
 The Centers for Disease Control and Prevention takes the lead in detecting and containing the spread of diseases.
-The Centers for Medicare and Medicaid Services, or CMS, provides insurance coverage for more than 1 in 3 Americans, including vulnerable seniors, as well as many children and low-income people.
+The Centers for Medicare and Medicaid Services provides insurance coverage for more than 1 in 3 Americans, including vulnerable seniors, as well as many children and low-income people.

 Under President Donald Trump, CDC was relegated to a lesser role after agency scientists issued a stark early warning that contradicted Trump’s assurances the virus was under control, rattling financial markets.
 The FDA was the target of repeated attacks from a president who suspected its scientists were politically motivated and who also wanted them to rubber-stamp unproven treatments.